maxwelljoslyn/dnd-economy/README.md

 ## Introduction

-I run D&D (no group at the moment since I've been moving a lot in recent years).
-I use the computer to construct various artifacts to help me run D&D. These are a gameworld map and a set of tables giving price information for many objects which the players can sell and purchase.
+I run D&D. I use the computer to construct various artifacts to help me run D&D. These are a gameworld map and a set of tables giving price information for many objects which the players can sell and purchase.

 These tools are a work in progress.
 At this time they do work end-to-end: my program goes all the way from market town info to producing a pricing table for any of those towns, and the map program generates a map for some or all of the hemisphere.